 Be Seen - Be Safe

 Not everyone realises the importance of wearing hi-viz clothing.
 Our 'Don't Be a Dark Horse' poster (pdf) highlights the importance of riding safely on the roads.
-This can be downloaded and displayed in local equestrian shops, Post Offices, or the pub – in fact anywhere where riders will see it and appreciate what a difference they can make.
-Alternatively, email email@example.com to be sent hard copies.
+This can be downloaded and displayed in local equestrian shops or livery yards – in fact anywhere where riders will see it and appreciate what a difference they can make.
+Email email@example.com to be sent hard copies.
 We also have a 'Road Sense for Riders' leaflet that can be downloaded.

 Take a look at this picture: